 You can cook accurately using a meat thermometer.
 Read important notes on using the meat thermometer in the corresponding chapter.
-There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. $\longrightarrow$ "Meat thermometer" on page 24
+There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. $\rightarrow$ "Meat thermometer" on page 26

-In the table, you can find the ideal heating type for your poultry, meat and fish, in addition to toast.
-Temperature and cooking time depend on the quantity, composition and temperature of the food.
+You can find the ideal heating type for many meat dishes in the table.
+Temperature and cooking time depend on the amount, composition and temperature of the food.
 Settings ranges are indicated for this reason.
 Try using the lower values at first.
-You can use a higher setting next time if necessary.
+You can increase the temperature next time if necessary.